 - Travel allowance

-- Health Insurance Scheme (for those students with CERN contracts)
+- Membership to the Health Insurance Scheme (for the students with CERN contracts)

-- The CERN Housing Service will assist you in finding accommodation on, or near the site of the laboratory
+- Assistance in finding accommodation on, or near the site of the Laboratory

-Once your application has been submitted, you will receive an acknowledgment of receipt which contains a link.
+- RECENT REFERENCE LETTERS – Once your application has been submitted, you will receive an acknowledgment of receipt which contains a link.
 You must forward this link to your two referees so that they can upload their recommendation letter.
-In order to be considered for the programme we need to receive TWO RECENT REFERENCE LETTERS, a RECENT ACADEMIC TRANSCRIPT and a CV in English or French.
+In order to be considered for the programme we need to receive TWO RECENT REFERENCE LETTERS.